-Treatment Options for Knee Pain:
+What are Treatment Options for Knee Pain?

 - Rest and Activity Modification: In many cases, giving the knee time to rest and avoiding activities that exacerbate the pain can help alleviate symptoms.
 Modifying activities to reduce stress on the knee joint is often recommended.

 - Physical Therapy: A physical therapist can provide targeted exercises and stretches to strengthen the muscles around the knee, improve flexibility, and correct imbalances.
 This approach can help relieve pain and improve knee function.